ravennevermoreneverless/obsidian/2.0 — source materials/wiki/Rock music (WIKI).md

 ## 1940s to 1950s : BIRTH OF ROCK AND ROLL
-— foundations came from the US during the late 1940s and early 1950s — origins were melded from black musical genres back them, like rhythm and blues, gospel music and country/western music
+— foundations came from the US during the late 1940s and early 1950s — origins were melded from black musical genres back then, like rhythm and blues, gospel music and country/western music

 - ***Rock Around the Clock*** (1954) — *Bill Haley* : first rock and roll track to enter the billboard's main sales and opened the world to this genre